Soviet Artist and Mathematician Anatolii Fomenko’s Mathematical Impressions

 By Maria Popova

-We love the convergence of mathematics and the visual arts.
+There is something singularly seductive about the convergence of mathematics and the visual arts.
 (Previously: Robin Moore’s string math portraits; Vi Hart’s Flatland on a Möbius strip; Kevin van Aelst’s food visualizations of scientific concepts.)
-Today, we turn to Mathematical Impressions — the incredible illustrations of Soviet mathematician Anatolii Fomenko, exploring the intersection of mathematics and the myth of light geometry.
+Now comes Mathematical Impressions (public library) — the incredible illustrations of Soviet mathematician Anatolii Fomenko, exploring the intersection of mathematics and the myth of light geometry.

 Since the 1970s, Fomenko has produced more than 280 illustrations, 84 of which — 61 black-and-white and 23 color — are collected in this remarkable anthology.
 Alongside the images are Fomenko’s original captions, illuminating both the inspiration for the artwork and the historical subtexts for it.